Souravrao-31/QC_Workflow/README.md

 ↓ APPROVE (Final QC)
 APPROVED

+---

+## What This System Does

+- Manages drawings through a defined QC lifecycle
+- Enforces role-based actions at each stage
+- Allows users to claim, submit, approve, or release drawings
+- Provides full audit logs for every state transition
+- Separates **Available Work** and **My Work**
+- Designed for future real-time updates (polling / WebSockets)
 - Only allowed actions are exposed in the UI
 - Invalid actions are blocked at the API level
 - Ownership is enforced for submit/approve actions